 Today, there is widespread agreement that the climate of the Earth is changing, but the precise trajectory of future climate change is still a matter of debate.
-Recently there has been much interest in the possibility of "tipping points" (or bifurcation points) at which occur abrupt changes in the Earth climate system; see Brovkin et al. (1998); Ghil (2001); Alley et al. (2003); Seager and Battisti (2007); Lenton et al. (2008); Ditlevsen and Johnsen (2010); Lenton (2012); Ashwin et al. (2012); Barnosky et al. (2012); Drijfhout et al. (2015); 50 Bathiany et al. (2016); North and Kim (2017); Steffen et al. (2018); Dijkstra (2019); Wallace-Wells (2019).
+Recently there has been much interest in the possibility of "tipping points" (or bifurcation points) at which abrupt changes in the Earth climate system occur (see Brovkin et al., 1998; Ghil, 2001; Alley et al., 2003; Seager and Battisti, 2007; Lenton et al., 2008; Ditlevsen and Johnsen, 2010; Lenton, 2012; Ashwin et al., 2012; Barnosky et al., 2012; Drijfhout et al., 2015; Bathiany et al., 2016; North and Kim, 2017; Steffen et al., 2018; Dijkstra, 2019; Wallace-Wells, 2019).
 Section 12.5.5 in IPCC (2013) gives an overview of such potential abrupt changes.
-At such points, a small change in the forcing parameters (whether anthropogenic or natural forcings) 55 may cause a catastrophic change in the state of the system.
-In order to prepare for future climate change, it is of great importance to know if such abrupt changes can occur, and if so, when and how they will occur.
-Some authors have suggested that conventional General Circulation Models (GCM) 60 may be "too stable" to provide reliable warning of these sudden catastrophic events (Valdes, 2011), and that the study of paleoclimates may be a better guide to how abrupt changes may occur (Zeebe, 2011).
+At such points, a small change in the forcing parameters (whether anthropogenic or natural forcings) may cause a catastrophic change in the state of the system.
+In order to prepare for future climate change, it is of great importance to know if such abrupt changes can occur and, if so, when and how they will occur.
+Some authors have suggested that conventional general circulation models (GCMs) may be "too stable" to provide reliable warning of these sudden catastrophic events (Valdes, 2011), and that the study of paleoclimates may be a better guide to how abrupt changes may occur (Zeebe, 2011).
 Steffen et al. (2018) asked the fundamental question: "Is there a planetary threshold in the trajectory of the Earth System that, if crossed, could prevent stabilization in a range of intermediate temperature rises?"

-In this paper, a simple Energy Balance Model (EBM) is used to investigate the possible occurrence of such a threshold (or tipping point or bifurcation point) in the climate of the Anthropocene.
-Energy Balance Models assume that the climate is in an equilibrium state, for which "energy in equals energy out" at each point of the Earth's surface 5 and atmosphere.
-Thus, time-dependence is eliminated from the model, greatly simplifying the analysis.
-In the literature, EBMs have played an important role in understanding climate and climate change (Budyko, 1968; Sellers, 1969; Sagan and Mullen, 1972; North et al., 1981; Thorndike, 10 2012; Kaper and Engler, 2013; Dijkstra, 2013; Payne et al., 2015; Hartmann, 2016; North and Kim, 2017; Ghil and Lucarini, 2020).
+In this paper, a simple energy balance model (EBM) is used to investigate the possible occurrence of such a threshold (tipping point or bifurcation point) in the climate of the Anthropocene.
+Energy balance models assume that the climate is in an equilibrium state, for which "energy in equals energy out" at each point of the Earth's surface and atmosphere.
+Thus, time dependence is eliminated from the model, greatly simplifying the analysis.
+In the literature, EBMs have played an important role in understanding climate and climate change (Budyko, 1968; Sellers, 1969; Sagan and Mullen, 1972; North et al., 1981; Thorndike, 2012; Kaper and Engler, 2013; Dijkstra, 2013; Payne et al., 2015; Hartmann, 2016; North and Kim, 2017; Ghil and Lucarini, 2020).
 Many of those EBMs have exhibited bifurcations.
-The present paper presents an EBM with more accurate diagnostic equations than the early EBMs, built upon 15 the basic laws of geophysics and including nonlinear feedback processes that amplify anthropogenic CO2 forcing.
+The present paper presents an EBM with more accurate diagnostic equations than the early EBMs, built upon the basic laws of geophysics and including nonlinear feedback processes that amplify anthropogenic CO2 forcing.
 A rigorous mathematical bifurcation analysis of this EBM has been presented in Kypke and Langford (2020).
-That analysis gave a mathematical proof of the existence of a cusp bifurca-20 tion in the EBM, complete with a determination of the Center Manifold and of the universal unfolding parameters, as functions of the relevant physical parameters.
-The existence of the cusp bifurcation implies the co-existence of two distinct stable equilibrium climate states (bistability), as well as 25 the existence of hysteresis; that is, two abrupt one-way transitions between these two states (via fold bifurcations) exist in the EBM.
+That analysis gave a mathematical proof of the existence of a cusp bifurcation in the EBM, complete with a determination of the centre manifold and of the universal unfolding parameters, as functions of the relevant physical parameters.
+The existence of the cusp bifurcation implies the coexistence of two distinct stable equilibrium climate states (bistability), as well as the existence of hysteresis; that is, two abrupt one-way transitions between these two states (via fold bifurcations) exist in the EBM.
 The present paper extends those results from the paleoclimate model in Kypke and Langford (2020) to the Anthropocene climate model studied here.
-This Anthropocene 30 model gives predictions of climate changes in the 21st century and beyond.
+This Anthropocene model gives predictions of climate changes in the 21st century and beyond.